What is the difference between levothyroxine and thyroxine

 Levothyroxine and thyroxine are vital hormones produced by the thyroid gland that play a crucial role in regulating metabolism, energy levels, and overall growth and development.
 These hormones are essential for maintaining normal bodily functions, including heart rate, body temperature, and digestion.

-See also Levothyroxine salt
+See also Levothyroxine in mexico

 Levothyroxine is a synthetic form of thyroxine, often prescribed to replace the thyroid hormone when the gland is not producing enough naturally.
 It is commonly used to treat hypothyroidism, a condition characterized by an underactive thyroid gland.